Manage Windows upgrades with Upgrade Readiness

 The Upgrade Readiness workflow steps you through the discovery and rationalization process until you have a list of computers that are ready to be upgraded.

 Important For system, application, and driver data to be shared with Microsoft, you must configure user computers to send data.
-For information about what telemetry data Microsoft collects and how that data is used and protected by Microsoft, see:
+For information about what diagnostic data Microsoft collects and how that data is used and protected by Microsoft, see:

-- Configure Windows telemetry in your organization
+- Configure Windows diagnostic data in your organization

 - Manage connections from Windows operating system components to Microsoft services